vesess/pw-less-wp-plugin/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings -> EasyAuth screen to configure the plugin
+3. Use the Settings -> VesessAuth screen to configure the plugin
 4. The passwordless login option will appear on your login page

 == Frequently Asked Questions ==